 Breast lift in combination with implants and areola reduction

 When these changes are accompanied by loss in breast size and volume, a breast implant may be suggested.
 Because breast lifts always compact the breasts to some extent, if the patient desires larger breasts or is resistant to the possibility of even a small perceived decrease in size, the addition of an implant is recommended.
 Mastopexy (breast lift) will only elevate the nipple and areola, so if volume in the upper chest is desired, an implant is the only way to improve this region.
-Additionally, because the diameter of the areola is usually enlarged during the sagging process, the procedure is designed to also reduce its size.
+Additionally, because the diameter of the areola is usually enlarged during the sagging process, our breast lift in Salt Lake City is designed to also reduce its size.

 What are the different types of breast lifts?